 The Old Eldon square ‘Hippy green’ was giving them issues each Saturday, as apparently big groups of young Goths & Rockers were gathering there.

 They told us they had been hassling grannies, kicking off with each other, guzzling cider etc. & generally lowering the tone.

-First thing we thought was, what a shame it was that the old Handyside Arcade got demolished way back at the start of the story.
-Had that been restored & preserved instead, that's deffo the place would all have still been hanging out today & it would have been problem - solved.
+First thing we thought was, what a shame it was that the old Handyside Arcade got demolished way back at the start of this yarn.
+Had that been restored & preserved instead, that's deffo the place they would all have still been hanging out today & it would have been problem - solved.

 Plod wanted to pitch us an idea…